Frequently Asked Questions

 Q. Do I need a permit if my truck is empty?

-A. This depends on which province/territory/state you will travel through.
-Some provinces and states will still require permits, others will not require a permit, and others will require you to pay fuel tax.
-Permit Now can help you confirm you’re travelling legally.
+A. This depends on which province/territory/state you will travel through, as well as your empty weights and dimensions.
+Some provinces and states will still require permits, and others may not.
+PermitNow can help you confirm you’re travelling legally.

 Q. How long is my permit valid?